 ||Braze onboarding will generate this for you, but you must decide the name of the subdomain.
 You cannot use subdomains that are currently being used outside of Braze.|

-After you’re done with your IP Warmup, feel free to start creating and sending emails!
+After you’re done warming up your IP, feel free to start creating and sending emails!